csci430-os/assg04/README.md

 1. Your program must compile, run and produce some sort of output to be graded.
 0 if not satisfied.
-2. An initial 30 points of the assignment is reserved for having a final commit that compiles and runs the unit tests.
+2. An initial 33 points of the assignment is reserved for having a final commit that compiles and runs the unit tests.
 If you have made an attempt at task 1, and your code is compiling and running, you will receive the baseline number of points.
-3. 40 additional points (for a total of 70) will be given for implementing the task 1-4 missing methods to get the basic `PagingSystem` simulation working.
+3. You will receive a total of at least 50 points if your program compiles and runs, and the preliminary getter functions for task 1 are all working and pass the unit tests.
+4. Up to 80 points can be received then for completing tasks 2-5, which complete the `PagingSystem` simulation member methods.
+5. 15 more points, for a total of 95 points, will be awarded for completing the `ClockPageReplacementScheme` member methods that implement the full clock page replacement policy, and for having all of the unit tests passing for this assignment.
-4. The final 30 points will be awarded for completing the `ClockPageReplacmentScheme` class and member methods fully.
+6. A final 5 points, for a total score of 100, will be awarded for completing the `getSchemeStatus()` member function of the Clock scheme, and successfully passing all of the system tests for this assignment.

 ## Program Style and Documentation